 Studies related to Testosterone and Shilajit by Clinical Evaluation of Spermatogenic Activity of Processed Shilajit in Oligospermia showed a 23.5% increase in infertile men due to Shilajit consumption.
 It is not sure if this applies to fertile men.
 Infertile men should use about 250mg 2X a day for about three months.

 A scientific study published in the International Journal of Ayurveda research recommends 300-500 mg dose of shilajit per day.

 Dosage of Shilajit for Different People

-For first time user, finding your optimal shilajit dosage is a good idea.
-To do so, start with a small quantity, approx. size of a rice grain and gradually increase the dosage each day upto a large pea size (approx. 350 mg) until you feel a difference.
+For first-time users, finding your optimal shilajit dosage is a good idea.
+To do so, start with a small quantity, approx. size of a rice grain and gradually increase the dosage each day up to large pea size (approx. 350 mg) until you feel a difference.

 How to consume liquid shilajit

 Liquid Shilajit is mixed with any drink except tap water for the best use.
 Hot milk and ghee are the most recommended ones as they help in better absorption and delivery of adaptogens to the body.
 You can take it by time in the morning or the day.
 Following the shilajit dosage above, take it once or twice daily but apart from food.
 If you find that Shilajit produces immense energy, then don’t take it in the evening as it may cause sleep difficulty for some people.

 Side Effects of Shilajit High Dose

 No doubt, it is a safe and natural herb, but its excess usage may have some side effects.
 Some of them include the following.